-Your doctor will begin by learning about how the problem developed.
-Then, he or she will conduct a physical examination of your child.
+Your doctor will begin by learning about how the problem developed, and then will conduct a physical examination of your child.

 Your doctor will ask general questions about your child's overall health and more specific questions about the pain.
 The questions and physical examination will allow your doctor to determine which of a number of conditions is responsible for your child's back pain.

-During the physical examination of your child, your doctor carefully examines the muscles, bones, and nerves.
+During the physical examination, your doctor carefully examines your child's muscles, bones, and nerves.
 Your doctor will be checking the following:

 The doctor may use one or several diagnostic imaging tools to see inside the body.

 X-rays.
 X-rays of the spine will show the bones and may show fractures, displacements, or other problems within the bones.

 Bone scans.
 This test involves injecting a substance into a vein and then using a special camera to see where it is picked up.
 It can pinpoint inflammation, infections, tumors, and fractures.
 Since the anatomy of the spine is very complicated and since these disease processes are not always visible on x-ray, the bone scan can be very useful.

 Computed tomography (CT) scans.
 This is a special computerized x-ray technique that provides a three-dimensional image and allows your doctor to see things that are not visible on two-dimensional x-rays.
 It is particularly useful in the spine to understand the complex anatomy.

 Magnetic resonance imaging (MRI).
 This technique is very valuable because it shows tissues other than bone.
 It can be used to see the spinal cord, nerve roots, disks, or other soft tissues than can be very important in back pain.